Mugeni24/Suicide-Deaths-Analysis/README.md

 ### 4. Power BI Dashboard 📊✨

+1. Download the `suicide_data.csv` file from this repository.
+2. Open the `suicide_dashboard.pbix` file in Power BI Desktop.
+3. If prompted, update the data source to point to the `suicide_data.csv` file on your local machine.

 #### **Objective**
 Deliver an intuitive platform for stakeholders to explore suicide trends interactively.

 ---

 #### **Dashboard Preview** 🛠️
 ![DASHBOARD2](https://github.com/user-attachments/assets/b8cb2817-7eed-4341-84f5-6fd500380c6e)